JenniferT9462/next-assignment-3/README.md

         code .

+- In your editor's terminal(bash) run:

+        npm install

+    * To install dependencies

 - Create a new repository on Github.
 NOTE: don't select add README or .gitignore
     * Quick set up will pop up...Run the code that says Add repo to existing repo on the command-line.